CodeAndCake/AppsFromScratch/sessions/01/README.md

 ### Your turn

-Form small teams (max 4 people).

-Pretending one of you is the *alien*, let's ask some obvious questions and jot down some answers and key words on post-its.
+Pretending one of us is an *alien*, let's ask some obvious questions and jot down some answers and key words on post-its.

-If people answer with jargon, like *software* or *download*, then we ask them to explain those too to your *alien*.
+If people answer with jargon, like *software* or *download*, then we ask them to explain those too to our *alien*.

-* **Where** do you find apps?
 * What does an app **look like**?
 * How do you **interact** with an app?
 Do you speak to it, do you shake it etc?
-* **Who makes** apps?
 * What are apps **made out of**?
 * **Who uses** apps?
 Why?
-* What are apps useful for?
-What can you do with apps?
-How do they **serve** people who use them?
-* **How often** do people use apps?

 <!--
 * Can you buy apps?
 Who sells them?
 * Would you download an app if you need it only once or twice?
 -->
-After 10-15 minutes, we'll have a group conversation all together.

 ### What is an app, then?